top of page

 This is possible thanks to the RED laboratory in Belgium, which, in addition to its own testing, offers the possibility of outsourcing orders to Tlab or IGeneX.
 Sample collection and shipping to Belgium can be done with the MGD laboratory in Geneva.

-A meta-analysis has shown that the commercial kits (two-tiered testing) officially used to detect Lyme borreliosis have an average sensitivity of just 59.2% [1].
+A meta-analysis has shown that serological tests (ELISA + Western Blot, known as the two-tier test) officially used to detect Lyme borreliosis have an average sensitivity of only 59.2% [1].
 This means that 4 out of 10 patients will not be detected by these tests.
 What's more, as these tests are indirect (they look for the immune response to the pathogen, not the pathogen itself), they cannot indicate whether an infection is active or not.

 Moreover, studies have shown that the tests generally used to detect Babesia or Bartonella do not perform much better.

-There is no test capable of 100% detection of infection, but the latest scientific publications show very convincing results with new tests [5-6-7-8-9].
+• There is no test capable of 100% detection of infection, but the latest scientific publications show very convincing results with new tests [5-6-7-8-9].
+The “Lyme Immunoblot” test by IGeneX, with an average sensitivity of 93%, was validated by the U.S. Food and Drug Administration in June 2025 for the diagnosis of Lyme borreliosis.

 1) Phelix Phage: